sgorgun/delegates-and-lambdas/README.md

    $`x_1=a, x_{n+1}=f(x_n), n = 1, 2, ...`$

+   The number of requested elements for the calculation is defined by the given number.

 - [Arithmetic](https://www.wikiwand.com/en/Arithmetic_progression) and [geometric](https://www.wikiwand.com/en/Geometric_progression) progressions are used as test sequences.

 - Multiplication and addition operations are used as test operations.